Ons2024/Documentation/Litterature review/End-to-end heterogeneous graph neural networks for traffic assignment.md

         1. For each red node (the current node you're updating), use its feature vector to create a **Query**.

-        2. For each blue node (the nodes it is connected to through virtual edges), use their feature vectors to create a **Key** and **Value**.
+        2. For each blue node (the nodes it is connected to through virtual edges), use their feature vectors to create a **Key** and **Value**. <br
+        3. 1. **Learn Adaptive Edge Weight ($\beta$)**: Concatenate the feature vectors of red and blue nodes, pass through a small neural network (feed-forward layer), and get a learned adaptive weight.
+This step lets the model focus more on OD pairs with higher demand, making attention scores context-sensitive.

-        3. Calculate **attention scores** using the Query from red and Key from blue.
+        4. Calculate **attention scores** using the Query from red and Key from blue.
 These scores measure how important each blue node is for the red node, and are further adjusted by a learnable edge weight based on OD demand.

-        4. For each red node, combine (aggregate) the Value vectors from the blue nodes, weighted by the attention scores.
+        5. For each red node, combine (aggregate) the Value vectors from the blue nodes, weighted by the attention scores.
 This updates the red node's feature.

-        5. Repeat the attention step for several layers (N times) to allow information to move throughout the graph and capture complex interactions between OD pairs.
+        6. Repeat the attention step for several layers (N times) to allow information to move throughout the graph and capture complex interactions between OD pairs.

 6. **V-Encoder Output:**